WICG/service-worker-static-routing-api/resource-timing-api.md

 When the final router source is from cache, the `deliveryType` property should also be set.
 Currently, `deliveryType` has `cache` as one of the values.
-However, this points to the [HTTP caching](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching), and not [Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache) result.
-To avoid confusion, we should introduce `cache-storage` value to `deliveryType`, where the value is set when the response comes from Cache API (both for ServiceWorker and static routing API).
+However, this points to the [HTTP caching](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching), and not [Cache API (CacheStorage)](https://developer.mozilla.org/en-US/docs/Web/API/Cache) result.
+To avoid confusion, we should introduce `cache-storage` value to `deliveryType`, where the value is set when the response comes from Cache API.
+This is set either when the response is from the cache rule (with cache hit) in static routing API, or when the response is coming from fetch handler response, coming from the CacheStorage.